 In an attempt to regain control, parents and town fathers set out to create a safe environment for Halloween celebrations.
 In the early 1880's it became acceptable for children to dress in scary masks and bedevil street pedestrians in a far more gentle fashion than did the pranksters before them.
 Halloween parties were the rage among the wealthy, and superstitions now took center stage in the holiday's festivities.
 Most children bob for apples, for instance - although few know this originated as a means to determine which girl would marry the most handsome boy in town.

 The commercialization of Halloween started when shop owners realized that the word itself served as an effective attention-grabber in newspaper ads.
 Though nineteenth century merchants were not yet hawking Halloween candy, mention of the holiday reminded men and women of the fast-approaching need for fall clothing and other cold-weather wares.

-One of the earliest instances involving pumpkins happened in 1888.
-Several boys irreverently hoisted an oversized orange gourd atop the Prohibition pole at Dempseytown, Venango County - one prank that undoubtedly more than a few adults enjoyed immensely.
+Pumpkins are today synonomous with Halloween, but one of the earliest incidents involving these modern mainstays occurred in 1888.
+Several boys irreverently hoisted an oversized orange gourd atop the Prohibition Pole at Dempseytown, Venango County - one prank that undoubtedly more than a few adults enjoyed immensely.